flexseth/Blocks-on-Blocks/README.md

 - 12 minutes in

-## Slotfill Sample - An actual use case
+## Slotfill Examples
-Bingo card
+- Bingo card
 ![image](./images/bingo.jpg)
+- NFL picks/pool

+### Simple Slot Machine
+- Showcases how to use animations
+- Showcases slot fill
+- Showcases how to

-## Why to use a static or dynamic block
+## When to use a static or dynamic block
-Better explanation (docs?) for static vs. dynamic blocks.
+- Better explanation (docs?) for static vs. dynamic blocks.
-Examples and use cases.
+- Examples and use cases.

-## Explaining Github block
+## Contributing to Core block
 Show how to get part of WordPress Core, change and create a pull request.
 - Word is mispelled in core..?
+- See [CONTRIBUTING](./CONTRIBUTING.md) for notes on starting point

-## Custom Content Block
+## Custom Post Type Block
 Save a post with custom post types

+## Using Custom Fields with a block
+- Open Github Issue in Gutenberg: Custom fields 🔗 Blocks [#51373](https://github.com/WordPress/gutenberg/issues/51373)

 ## Music Quote block
 - Quote, Band Name, Link to song/video etc
+- Song embed
 - Affiliate links
-- Song embed

 ## Figma embed block